Morissa is One Tough CookieName: Morissa W. Hometown: Tomball, TX Type of Cancer: Myxopapillary Ependymoma Diagnosed: Age 11, 2013

 In a matter of days, the pain got increasingly worse in her lower back and down her right leg.
 With no other option, I took her to the ER where they performed another urinalysis and gave her Tylenol.
 Since the Tylenol seemed to ease the pain, they sent us home.
 The Tylenol knocked her out and I was relieved since she had very little sleep all week.
 The next week, I scheduled an appointment to see a new doctor, her pediatrician.
 She listened to Morissa’s concerns and our frustrations.
 She lifted her shirt up and saw that Morissa had an abnormal curvature in her lower spine and thought it could either be Lordosis or a slipped disc.
 Finally!
 After a week and half of horrible pain, we were finally going to get a MRI.
 The first available appointment at the diagnostic center was a week away.
 ANOTHER WEEK!
 After the weekend passed, I decided we could not wait and I drove her to the local hospital in our little town on Monday morning.
 As we checked in, the nurse told me that they did not do MRI’s in the hospital.
 I calmly told her that we were not leaving without them telling me what was wrong with my daughter.
 The pain was so bad now, that she was unable to walk, and having uncontrollable back spasms.
 She was shivering from the pain!
 There was no way that I was leaving there without a diagnosis.
 They went ahead and put her in a room, gave her liquid medication, and sent her back for a MRI.
 Several hours later, a nurse comes into our room, and told us that the MRI showed a mass.
 She told us that because it was a small hospital, not equipped to handle such delicate and complicated cases, that my daughter would be transported to a bigger and better hospital downtown Houston.

 Morissa was sleeping when the nurse told me this information.
 My head was spinning.
 A tumor?
 She did use the words “mass” and “tumor”!
 I broke down.
 I called my family for support and my mom was there in less than five minutes.
 The ambulance transported us to a children’s hospital and the ride was bumpy and painful for my little girl who had a mass in her spinal canal!
 Getting to the next hospital was just the beginning of our journey.
-Knowing that we had one of the top pediatric neurosurgeon’s in the United States operating on my daughter was of great comfort.
+Knowing that we had one of the top pediatric neurosurgeon’s in the U.S. operating on my daughter was of great comfort.
 He was very nice and explained things in a way that Morissa and I could understand.
 She was glad to hear the pain would be gone!
 He thought the tumor was a myxopapillary ependymoma (which was later confirmed) and there was little information available for this rare tumor.
 The night before her surgery was scheduled, she lost control of everything from the waist down.
 That was a scary moment for her… and for us!
 I had to be the calm mommy.
-The tumor she had was very large according to the doctor, pressing on all the nerves in the Lumbar region.
+The tumor she had was very large according to the doctor, pressing on all the nerves in the lumbar region.
 The possible risks of surgery were scary – it was a minute-to-minute and day-to-day process.
+She had a gross total resection and her follow-up MRI’s were clear.